The-mandemOS-boys/MandemOS-Server--Hecate-/README.md

 ### File Utilities
 Use `retrieve:url|filename` to download a remote file into the `scripts/` folder.
 Use `create:filename|content` to create a file with optional content.
+Use `delete:filename` to remove a file from the `scripts/` folder.
+Any path outside that folder will be rejected.

 ### Location Tagging
 Capture your current browser location and email it using the command format `location:lat|lon|recipient`.